hwnam831/cs526-cp2/README.md

 ~~reconstruct image (demosaic)~~ <br>
 ~~find the regional maxima (imregionmax)~~

-### To Run Test
+### To Run Test Guide
 `cd tests`
 * Run all tests: `make all`
 * Clean all output files: `make cleanAll`
 * Run individial test (take tmv for example): `cd tmv && make`
-  * if Test PASSED is printed, then test passes.
+  * If Test PASSED is printed, then test passes.
 Otherwise, if test fails, Test FAILED will be printed.<br>
 * Clean individial test outputs (take tmv for example): `cd tmv && make clean`
 * Run test case with the original naive kernel (take tmv for example): `cd tmv && make original`
 * Profile the execution time for naive, coalesced, and prefetched kernels (take tmv for example): `cd tmv && make profile`